 I really enjoy making cocoon sweaters.
 They’re super easy to make and there are endless possibilities.
 Trust me when I say, any crocheter can make this Urban Chic Cocoon Sweater Crochet Pattern!
 If you can crochet a rectangle, you can make a cocoon sweater.

 I am obsessed with the yarn I used for this project.
 I used Yarn Bee’s Urban Chic in Gray.
 I love everything about it… the colors, the feel, the weight… everything!

-The stitch I used is called the Open Filet Net Stitch.
-It’s basically the granite stitch, but with double crochet instead of sc.
+The stitch I used is called the Net Filet Stitch.
+It’s a really simple stitch with a 1 row repeat.
 It consist of dc’s and chains; double crocheting into the ch 1 space from the previous row.

 3 skeins Yarn Bee Urban Chic Yarn in Gray (852 yards) – any light weight (3) yarn would work